Get Rich or Die Tryin' (film): Reception

-Get Rich or Die Tryin' holds a 16% approval rating at Rotten Tomatoes based upon 117 reviews.
+Get Rich or Die Tryin' holds a 17% critics' approval rating at Rotten Tomatoes based upon 120 reviews.
 The site's critical consensus reads, "While it may be based upon 50 Cent's own life experiences, Get Rich or Die Tryin' is too similar to many other rags-to-riches stories to resonate."
 Radio Times criticized the film, saying that "as a vehicle for hip-hop superstar Curtis '50 Cent' Jackson, this [film] runs out of gas a fair few kilometres short", giving it a "could be worse" rating of 2/5 stars.
 CinePassion stated that "[Jim] Sheridan's surface vividness is applied around a vacuum."

 FilmFocus said that the film's "real danger is that it sets a precedent for the director; if the price is right he's on board".
 The BBC was not entirely impressed with the film, saying that "while it boasts a first-class director and is loosely based on the rapper's own life-story, the results leave you feeling a little short-changed".

 Jonathan Ross gave a positive review, calling Get Rich or Die Tryin' "gripping" and suggesting that it had "excellent performances".
 Roger Ebert also praised the film, giving the film a 3 out of 4 rating and saying that it was "a film with a rich and convincing texture, a drama with power and anger".